jonasjancarik/protonvpn-cli-community/USAGE.md

 ### Quick Install from GitHub (pip/uv)

-If you don't need to modify the source code, you can install directly from GitHub:
+If you don't need to modify the source code, you can install directly from GitHub.
+Both the `master` branch and official [GitHub Releases](https://github.com/jonasjancarik/protonvpn-cli-community/releases) are supported:

 ```bash
 # Using pip: